grytafey/Eviction-Fighter-QnA/README.md

 * Question with multiple answers:
   - Examples:
     - Grounds
+  - A question with multiple answers should have no information in the yes/no section
+* Asking one question at a time
+  - Examples:
+    - Nonpayment
 * Element with no children - answer to question provides Explanation and Instructions
   - Examples:
     - LatePayAllowed
     - LateFeeUnreasonable
+ * Question where answer depends on some question with multiple answers
+   - Examples:
+     - LeaseExpiring

+Categories for Data Fields for Elements
+* LegalElements
+  - Any children LegalElements that need to be true
+* Facts
+  - Any facts
+  - Facts are often important in elements with no other legal elements
+  - Facts could
+* LegalCite
+  - The information about the applicable law, which is in Finch
+* PlainEnglish
+  - Plain English d
+  - Needed for QnA Markup:
+    - Question to see if applicable
+    - Neutral Plain English Explanations
+    - Information if Yes
+    - Information if No
+  - Types of Plain English
+    - Explainer
+    - Instructions
+    - Steps
+* Remedies
+  - The legal remedies if the requirements of this element are met
+  - Types of remedies:
+    - Actual damages
+    - Attorney fees
+    - Dismissal of the case
+    - Injunction
+  - There should be legalcites for these too
+* Tools
+  - What a party can do if this requirements of this element are met, like file a motion, answer or counterclaim, or make
+* Jurisdictions
+  - The fields

 EvictionAction
  * Grounds